divijghose/firedrake/AI-contribution-policy.md

 It is also worth stating some critical requirements for all PRs that would be easy to miss if using an AI tool:

 1. The code must have first been run locally to verify that it works.
 1. Submissions should be targeted and well designed with good abstractions.
-We will not accept PRs with diffs that are far larger than necessary for the contribution they provide
+We will not accept PRs with diffs that are far larger than necessary for the contribution they provide.